RyanHopkins7/pysrphard/README.md

 # Hardened implementation of SRP 6a from RFC 5054
 PySRPHard is an implementation of SRP 6a from RFC 5054 with hardened parameters and hashing

-NOTE: This library is currently for educational and testing purposes only, and it shouldn't be used in production due to side channel concerns.
+NOTE: This library is currently for educational and testing purposes only, and it may be vulnerable to some side channel concerns.
+Use at your own risk.

 ## Tests
 Install from source and run the tests: